Over 40? Here Are 9 Clever Memory Exercises to Start Doing Today

 Dance with others

-Emerging research suggests that ballroom dancing and other forms of “social dancing” may bolster executive function, an umbrella term that encompasses planning and reasoning, among other processes.
+Emerging research points to ballroom dancing and other forms of “social dancing” as ways to bolster executive function, an umbrella term that encompasses planning, problem-solving, and reasoning, among other processes.

 Senior woman exercising mind